Harleys in Hawaii

 "Harleys in Hawaii" is a song by American singer Katy Perry.
 It was released as a standalone single on October 16, 2019, by Capitol Records, along with its music video.
-It was later included on Perry's sixth studio album, Smile (2020).
-The song was written by Jacob Kasher Hindlin, Perry and its producers Charlie Puth and Johan Carlsson.
+It later became the tenth track of Perry's sixth studio album, Smile (2020).
+The song was written by Perry, Jacob Kasher Hindlin and its producers Charlie Puth and Johan Carlsson.

 Development and release

 The song's cover art, revealed in October 2019, was called "retro" on Fox News.
 She said the inspiration for the song was a trip to Hawaii with fiancé Orlando Bloom.

 Perry shot a music video for the song in Hawaii in July 2019.
-The video was produced by Catalan video producer Canada and directed by Pau Lopez, Gerardo del Hierro, and Tomas Pena under the name Manson and was released on October 16, 2019.
+The video was produced by Catalan video producer Canada and directed by Pau Lopez, Gerardo del Hierro, and Tomas Pena under the name Manson and was released along with the song on October 16, 2019.